JuliaGeo/JuliaGeoTutorials/Raster-in-45-min/Raster-in-45-min-julia.md

 (`groupby`, `resample`, `rolling`, `coarsen`, `weighted`)

-Xarray has some very useful high level objects that let you do common
+Rasters has some very useful high level objects that let you do common
 computations:

 1. `groupby` :